Documentation Index

 • Completed.
 The job finished successfully and results are available.

-Actions available: View Results or Rerun Job.
+Actions available: View Results, Rerun Job, or Delete Job.

 • Canceled.
 The job was manually stopped during Pending or Training.

-Actions available: Delete Job or Rerun Job.
+Actions available: Rerun Job or Delete Job.

 Only completed jobs allow results to be viewed and exported.